wazuh/wazuh-ansible/README.md

 $ ssh-add ~/.ssh/id_rsa_ansible
 ```

-Copy ~/.ssh/id_rsa_ansible.pub content into the .ssh/authorized_keys host where you want to deploy OSSEC Agents in.
+Copy ~/.ssh/id_rsa_ansible.pub content into the .ssh/authorized_keys host where you want to deploy Wazuh Agents in.

 ## Configuring Ansible Hosts